 It’s what I tried to do in Pariah’s Lament with Isy, and it seemed to work.
-The reason I mention it is because I wanted to share with you a few different ways of creating a hero.
+The reason I mention it is that I wanted to share with you a few different ways of creating a hero.
 Because when we think of the word, our minds can jump to different things—what our interpretation is of a hero.

 For some, it may be a cape-wearing lycra lover.
 For others, it could be the working man.
 Both are heroes in their own way.